The Alligator People: Tragedy in the Key of B

 Hypnotism brings out suppressed memories

 The Alligator People (1959) was Del Ruth’s second last feature, after spending the previous few years working in television.
 I’d always been under the impression that this was just another wretched low-budget effort like Ray Kellog’s ridiculous and boring The Killer Shrews (1959).
 Bill Warren is what you might call “polite” about it in Keep Watching the Skies!, but seems to strain to say nice things.
-He points out that it was whipped up quickly to fill a double bill with Edward Bernds’ Return of the Fly, and it seems plausible that it started with the title and writer Orville H. Hampton concocted the story to justify the name.
+He points out that it was whipped up quickly to fill a double bill with Edward Bernds’ Return of the Fly, and it seems plausible that it began with the title and writer Orville H. Hampton concocted the story to justify the name.
 So I started watching it with pretty low expectations despite my friend’s recommendation.

 Dr Sinclair (George Macready) and his medical team